Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Water collecting in saucers or decorative pots

-Two plant pots showing difference between pot with drainage holes and pot without drainage
+Two plant pots showing the difference between a pot with drainage holes and one without

 Cause #3: Fungal Contamination